fourat2018/property-manager/README.md

 ## Packaging
 Classic Docker Container, a simple script of creation available in scripts/dockerize.sh

-##d atabase
+## database
 simple H2 in memory database, using ***Slick*** plugin to avoid writing hardcoded SQL queries, which can simplify the migration from a db provider to another

 ## UI
 the code is in different github repo https://github.com/fourat2018/property-manager-ui

-but the ui build is available in projects/ and the available via the route /index.html
+but the ui build is available in public/ and the available via the route /index.html

 The UI is not robust